 At the very top you can find the quick access toolbar.
 You can add any command from the ribbon to the quick access toolbar.
 Just right-click on the command and choose the corresponding item.
-The quick access toolbar let arrange your most frequently used commands in a way which gives you quick access.
+The quick access toolbar lets you arrange your most frequently used commands in a way which gives you quick access.
 If you double-click on a ribbon page the whole ribbon will collapse and only names of the ribbon pages are shown.
 This gives additional space for other windows.

-The application menu can be reached by clicking on the application button to the top left corner (s.
-4.2.6 DGT Support
+The application menu can be reached by clicking on the application button to the top left corner.